puristajs/purista/website/src/posts/2023-20-05-purista-version-1-6-0.md

 ## Http client

-The core package contains now a nice helper.
+The core package has some new nice helpers.
-With the `HttpClient` class it is possible to build HTTP based clients quick & easy.
+With the `HttpClient` class, it is possible to build HTTP-based clients quickly & easily.

 The `HttpClient` is based on Node.js native `fetch`.